 Working closely with roasters and experts in the field is a core part of our process when building and improving our suite of tools to help roasters worldwide get the most from their coffees.
 Recently, we included many of those insights into our latest release: Between batch protocol (BBP).
-We also learned a lot about the between batch process, why it is so important, and how roasters use it to maintain consistency.
-We wanted to share some of that knowledge.
+In developing this feature, we learned a lot about the between batch process, why it is so important, and how roasters use it to maintain consistency.
+We wanted to share some of that knowledge with you.

 Do you recommend a BBP and, if so, what protocol do you recommend?